Not what we expected

 It may not sound too bad yet the difference is huge.

 With the changing time, software should have stronger encryption to secure from online attacks.
-Hackers are continuously involving in breaking old and weak encryptions.
+Hackers are continuously involved in breaking old and weak encryptions.
 256-bit encryption and 2048-bit RSA key is a must for VPNs.

 Hotspot Shield used to have IPSec and OpenVPN protocols but according to their support team, they found performance and latency challenges and decided to build their own – Catapult Hydra.
 Here’s a list of benefits you should get: